Our Mission

 Our Values

 We are committed to self-expression, listening, and dialogue.
-Being able to verbalize ideas supports understanding oneself, feeling understood, and engaging in many contexts, from scholarship to activism.
+Being able to verbalize ideas supports understanding oneself, feeling understood, and engaging in many contexts, from creative practice to scholarship to activism.
 We strive to help students develop the awareness, skills, and confidence they need to express themselves authentically and effectively.
 We understand communication as social and change-making; we listen with open ears and minds, value different perspectives, and approach difficult topics with awareness of our own and others’ internal biases.

 We welcome communicative play.
 Given the long tradition of experimentation in artists’ and designers’ writings, we understand rhetorical play—subjectivity, fragmentation, poetics, for example—as an asset in some contexts.
 Where precision and persuasion are typical attributes of academic writing and speaking, ambiguity and complexity are typical attributes of art and design, and can be engaged in meaningful ways when we communicate about and around art and design.

 We strive to be an inclusive and accessible space for the whole RISD community.
 Our work and values guide us in making our center a place for people of any race, ethnicity, nationality, physical and/or cognitive ability, gender identity, sexual orientation, socioeconomic background, religion, and age to feel welcome.
-We believe that students of color, multilingual learners, first-gen students, students with learning differences, whom we serve in large numbers, deserve especially active inclusion and support.
+We believe that students of color, multilingual learners, first-gen students, and students with learning differences, all of whom we serve in large numbers, deserve especially active inclusion and support.

 We are always working to make our center, website, services, and resources non-discriminatory and non-disabling.
 We invite community feedback at any time via the following channels: